 I like my soup extra brothy so I froze a portion of the wontons for later use and only used about 60% of them.

 I’ve only had wonton soup a handful of times, like if it comes with a meal that I’m already getting.
 I have to say, I haven’t appreciated just how good it really is.
 And I really didn’t expect the broth to be anything too great, (no offense broth… but you have like, two ingredients)- Well I’ve gotta say, I way underestimated it.
 Plus, it’s almost the New Year and that equals delicious Chinese food!
 Something about staying in and cuddling up with this soup sounds REALLY good… (and yes.
-You CAN cuddle with soup.)
+You can cuddle with soup.)

-- 1 cup ground pork, cooked.
+- 1 cup ground pork, cooked and crumbled.

 - 3 ½ tablespoons sesame oil, divided (2.5 is used first, then 1 additional later- see instr.)